coi-dev/coi-specs/coi-client-spec.md

 ### Leaving a Group: Group Participant Left Message

-Any user in a group can leave a group chat.
+Any user in a group can pro-actively leave a group chat.

 When doing so, a COI client MUST send a group participant left message.
-The `Chat-Content` header field MUST be set to "groupleft".
+The `Chat-Content` header field MUST be set to `groupleft`.
 A COI client SHOULD include a short description about what happened, this MAY be a user-generated reason.
 A receiving COI client MUST update the internal represenation of the group and remove the leaving sender of a a `groupleft` message.
 The `Reply-To` header MAY be set to remaining group participants, so that users on non-COI-compatible clients will answer by default to only the remaining group participants.

 A COI client SHOULD also send a `groupleft` message to a recipient that has been removed from a group by another user.